emily0906/emily0906.github.io/README.md

 ## Uploading your file on GitHub
   Now you have your Github repository, the next step in the instruction will help you understand how to clone your repository using [Github Desktop](https://desktop.github.com) and upload your resume on Github page
+  > Github Desktop is a beginner-friendly distributed version control, which allow you to work offline and sync your contents to the same file in github.

   * **Clone repository on Github Desktop**
     * Download [Github Desktop](https://desktop.github.com)
     * Login to [Github Desktop](https://desktop.github.com) by your github account